Key points to remember

 What tests may be needed?

-Mucus (phlegm or sputum) is often collected and tested for the viruses or bacteria that cause lung infections.
-This is so that the right antibiotic can be given to your child.
+Mucus (phlegm or sputum) is often collected and tested for the viruses or bacteria that cause lung infections so that the right antibiotic can be given to your child.

 Blood tests are done to try and find out why your child has Bx.

 This test involves the doctor using a special telescope to look into the lungs.
-The test checks the condition of the breathing tubes and involves taking a sample of mucus.
+The test checks the condition of the airways and involves taking a sample of mucus.
 This allows the doctor to find out what bugs are there so that the right antibiotics can be given.
-Photos of the inside of the lungs will be taken and the doctor will show them to you and your child when they wake up, if you want.
+Photos of the inside of the lungs will be taken and the doctor will show them to you and your child.

 Sometimes other tests, such as a sweat test (pictured below), are needed.
 These will be explained by your doctor.